 I know apple loyalists would disagree to me a lot and would call out for the quality of a “Premium” apple device V/S the plastic Android devices.
 Certainly yes, Apple is way ahead in terms of quality of the devices, but how many of common people can afford the devices.

 Interestingly there is a surprise that awaits us in the section of revenue generation comparison between the two platforms.
 Here Apple’s iOS is able to completely turn the situation over its head.
-Majority of revenue generation is upon iOS platform and by majority I mean a good 60 to 70%.
+The majority of revenue generation is upon iOS platform and by the majority, I mean a good 60 to 70%.

 Let’s spare a thought for the Goliath: Windows Mobile

 Although many of us would laugh out at the possibility of Windows pulling down iOS and Android, but let’s try to understand what is happening now:

 iOS and Android are very near to the point of saturation, they are dangerously close to the threshold point where every result would turn around.